-In June 2007, the Company, CenterPoint Energy, EGMC and other defendants in the Miller County case filed a petition in a district court in Travis County, Texas seeking a determination that the Railroad Commission has original exclusive jurisdiction over the Texas claims asserted in the Miller County case.
-In October 2007, CEFS and CEPS were joined as plaintiffs to the Travis County case.
+In June 2007, CERC Corp., CenterPoint Energy, EGMC and other defendants in the Miller County case filed a petition in a district court in Travis County, Texas seeking a determination that the Railroad Commission has exclusive original jurisdiction over the Texas claims asserted in the Miller County case.
+In October 2007, CEFS and CEPS joined the petition in the Travis County case.
+In October 2008, the district court ruled that the Railroad Commission had exclusive original jurisdiction over the Texas claims asserted against CERC Corp., CenterPoint Energy, EGMC and the other defendants in the Miller County case.
+The time has not yet run for an appeal of this ruling.